-RTP Stipend Scholarship recipients will have access to a combined total of $2,000 to assist with their costs associated with undertaking their HDR at USC.
+RTP Stipend Scholarship recipients will have access to a combined total of $2,000 to assist with their costs associated with undertaking their HDR at UniSC.
 Funds can be used towards relocation costs, overseas student health cover, publication or thesis printing.

 Require further information?

 Please see the Research Training Program Scholarship- Schedule of Conditions for further details.
 The Department of Education and Training has a website on the Research Training Program and has established a FAQ specifically for HDR.
-You can also contact the USC Graduate Research School with any questions.
+You can also contact the UniSC Graduate Research School with any questions.